aldenso/jupyter-zfssa-analysis/README.md

 ## Auto-save .html and .py versions of the notebooks

-For convenience we are adding auto-saving .html and .py for the notebooks, making a more readable output for code review.
+For convenience we are adding auto-saving .py (not .html, but we add the commented line for it) for the notebooks, making a more readable output for code review.

 You just have to add the next lines of code to your profile (~/.jupyter/jupyter_notebook_config.py).